-Crude oil and natural gas prices trended down through the first half of Fiscal Year 2019, however in the latter half of Fiscal Year 2019 prices recovered and have remained stable through Fiscal Year 2020 thus far.
-This price recovery has increased revenue inflows to the Severance Tax Bonding Fund.
-As of December 2019, expected gas prices were adjusted down from projections prepared in December 2018, while oil prices were kept nearly unchanged.
-Production volumes for oil and gas were adjusted down for the immediate fiscal years (2020 through 2024).
-In response to these changes, severance tax bonding capacity has increased from December 2018 to December 2019.
-The coverage ratio of debt service is not expected to fall below 2x in any future year due to several mitigating factors, including (1) the legal coverage test, which now limits aggregate long-term bond issuance to an amount so that maximum future debt service in any year can be serviced with no more than the lesser of 47.6% of bonding fund revenue in the prior or current Fiscal Year, (2) the historical practice of the State to limit long-term bond issuance with respect to available capacity under such test and (3) the practice of structuring debt service on a level debt service basis with a maximum maturity of 10 years, such that aggregate debt service declines over time.
-As a result, most of the impact of higher revenue will be realized in the form of higher amounts available through the State's issuance of very short-term bonds that effectively utilize the revenues on a cash basis.
+Crude oil and natural gas prices were relatively stable through the first half of Fiscal Year 2020, however, in the latter half of Fiscal Year 2020 oil prices collapsed in March 2020 as a result of the supply and demand side shocks from an oil price war and the COVID-19 pandemic.
+Through the end of Fiscal Year 2020 and into Fiscal Year 2021, oil prices have begun to recover.
+Unprecedented U.S. fiscal stimulus efforts and OPEC+ actions in calendar year 2020 have stabilized economic outlook and oil price recovery.
+As of December 2020, expected oil and gas prices were upward from projections prepared in June 2020.
+Production volumes for oil and gas were adjusted upward for the immediate fiscal years (2021 through 2025).
+In response to these changes, severance tax bonding capacity has increased from December 2019 to December 2020.
+The coverage ratio of debt service is not expected to fall below 2x in any future year due to several mitigating factors, including (1) the legal coverage test, which now limits aggregate long-term bond issuance to an amount so that maximum future debt service in any year can be serviced with no more than the lesser of 47.6 percent of bonding fund revenue in the prior or current fiscal year, (2) the historical